Applications for Summer 2024 are now closed. Applications will reopen in late 2024 for Summer 2025.

-- Interested candidates should submit a resume, two news writing samples, and an applicant essay by Friday, January 13, 2023.
+- Interested candidates should submit a resume, two news writing samples, and an applicant questionnaire.

-- Writing samples should be examples of journalism or other pieces intended for a general audience—not a class assignment.
+- Writing samples should be examples of journalism or other reported pieces intended for a general audience.
 Stories relating to research or other matters relating to the scientific community are preferred.
-Please do not include examples of technical writing (i.e. scientific papers).
+Please do not include examples of technical writing (i.e., scientific manuscripts).
 Writing samples should be sent as PDFs or Word files, not as URLs.

 - Please also include the names of two references — ideally people who are familiar with your journalism work.

 The program aims to train science journalists from, and with a commitment to covering, communities that have historically been underrepresented in science journalism to build their capacity to report on scientific issues to a general audience and expanding access to the profession to persons including, but not limited to, those from diverse populations.
 We define diversity broadly: We invite anyone with a demonstrable interest in issues of diversity in science to apply.
 We strongly encourage applications from students who are members of historically excluded racial and ethnic communities as well as sexual minorities, immigrants, first-generation college students, who have disabilities, are neurodivergent, and those from other backgrounds not listed here and from communities not regularly represented in journalism and science journalism

 You must be currently enrolled in an undergraduate, community college or graduate journalism program.
 Current students not enrolled in a formal journalism program but having some journalism experience are also invited to apply, as are those who will graduate in the spring of 2024.